View More Images

 Total elevation gain: 113m (371ft).

-Day 4 Hakuba – Kudarise
+Day 4 Hakuba – Kudarise Onsen

 Today, the Salt Road takes us deeper into the Northern Alps along forest trails, over streams and through wayside hamlets.
 Buddhist statues are plentiful and hearten us as we make our way.
 In a delightful rural setting we come across Ushikata-yado, the last existing structure of many, once found not only on the Salt Road but throughout Japan, that provided sanctuary for both porters and oxen.
 A little further on we find the reconstruction of a guard station, which once stood across the old road here.
 An outpost of the daimyo samurai lord of Matsumoto, this checkpoint controlled the passage of all travellers and extracted tolls on them and any merchandise they were carrying.

-Our path continues on through undulating terrain, through hamlets, and past solitary farmhouses, wayside shrines and Buddhist statues, before ending in Kudarise at the centre of Otari, a district at the very northern end of Nagano Prefecture.
+Our path continues on through undulating terrain, through hamlets, and past solitary farmhouses, wayside shrines and Buddhist statues, before ending in Kudarise Onsen at the centre of Otari, a district at the very northern end of Nagano Prefecture.
 Our accommodation tonight is in a Japanese-style hotel with onsen hot spring baths, set aside a river, the Himekawa, in a deep valley.
 After a relaxing and reviving soak, we dine on local cuisine that draws on ingredients foraged from the surrounding mountains.

 Accommodation: Japanese-style hotel with onsen hot spring baths.